 Dotfuscator provides several rules that apply to common scenarios and frameworks.
 To toggle a rule on or off, click the rule.
 The checkbox to the left of the rule will be checked when the rule is enabled, and unchecked when the rule is disabled.
 When selected, the rule's description is also displayed.

-This tab allows you to configure the renaming process at the project level.
+This tab allows you to configure the renaming process at the config level.

 In the Renaming options section, you may configure general behavior of the renaming process.